-Many respondents felt that the newer growth occurring in Evansville is out of character with the historic development and is threatening the character of the community.
-Average ratings and numerous comments left on the survey indicate that newer development in Evansville does not respect the historic, small-town character of the City.
-Comments centered on the positive effects of sidewalks on both sides of the street and other walkable features.
+Average ratings and numerous comments left on the survey indicate that most new development in Evansville does not respect the historic, small-town character of the City.
+Numerous comments centered on the positive effects of sidewalks on both sides of the street and other walkable features.
 Others commented on the positive community feeling and social aspects of traditional housing with front porches and pedestrian oriented facades.
-Imagery depicting a traditional neighborhood style of buildings was positively rated by respondents.